 “What’s with the women,” I asked?
 “They can’t sit still.”

 “They think the war is still going on,” he replied, puffing on his cigarette.
 “They were doing piece work during the war, you know, they got paid by the number of pieces they produced.
 They still think the war is going on.
 They don’t stop for nothin’.”

 I learned a lot that summer.
 I learned about people.
 About logistics.
 About planning my moves.
 Because the women didn’t stop, ever.
 I would talk to some of them at lunch eventually.
 They were all nice, friendly people.
 But behind their machines, they became productive monsters.
 Whether I was there or not, they kept on producing.
 They simply didn’t care; they were paid to produce, and you had better do your job and keep up, or not.
 It didn’t matter to them.

 So you hustled.

 That seems to be what the virus did to us: it killed our hustle.

 But people still need things.
 People want to eat, play, be social.

-With due respect, I think everyone should start their careers hustling again.
-I think every college student — every person who finds himself or herself furloughed these days — should start hustling.
+With due respect, I think everyone should start their careers hustling.
+I think every college student — every person who finds himself or herself furloughed — should start hustling.
 Write letters.
 Get on the phone.
 Drive around and look for Help Wanted signs.
 They are out there.
 I know, because I see them on my way to my office each and every day.

 Perhaps the best way to get a job these days is to apply for it.
 Any job.
 You’re bound to learn something about life, you know, the stuff they never ever teach you in school.